erainogo/invoice-manager/README.md

 # Invoice Manager

-A Laravel-based system to manage and process CSV file uploads for payment records, run background jobs using Redis & Horizon, and generate daily payout summaries.
+**Invoice Manager** is a Laravel-based system for managing and processing CSV file uploads containing payment records.
+It supports both web and API interfaces, handles background jobs using Redis and Horizon, and generates daily payout summaries.

+CSV files are uploaded to **Amazon S3 using multipart upload**, making large file handling efficient and reliable.

+## 🔒 User Roles & Authentication

+The system supports two user roles:

+- **Admin users**: Manage files and users through a web interface powered by [Filament](https://filamentphp.com/).
+- **API users**: Upload and manage files via a secure REST API using [Laravel Sanctum](https://laravel.com/docs/sanctum/).

+Authentication is required for both user types.

 ---